markirch/sat-modulo-symmetries/docs/applications.md

 ## Erdős–Faber–Lovász conjecture

 All encodings related to the EFL Conjecture are generated and solved by the script `./encodings/efl.py`.
 The encoding is based on an incidence matrix to represent a hypergraph, i.e., the matrix indicates which vertices belong to which edge.
+For all details we refer to the paper ([link](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.SAT.2023.13)).

 The most important arguments are as follows: